Roman Polanski To Return To U.S.A. To Settle Child Rape Case

 A post shared by @bette9899 on

 Judge Laurence Rittenband allegedly went back on the deal and then told prosecutors he decided Polanski should spend up to 50 years in prison.
-Following the judge’s revokement, Polanski fled the U.S. to Europe.
+Following the judge’s revocation, Polanski fled the U.S. to Europe.

-Roman Polanski spent another 334 days in police custody in Switzerland, as authorities attempted to extradite him back to the United States.
+Roman Polanski spent another 334 days in police custody in Switzerland as authorities attempted to extradite him back to the United States.

-A Polish court ruled that Polanski had served his time under the plea deal and now Braun wants the Los Angeles judge to honor that ruling.
+A Polish court ruled that Polanski had served his time under the plea deal, and now Braun wants the Los Angeles judge to honor that ruling.

-The director’s lawyer wants to resolve the matter so that he will no longer be a fugitive in the country.
+The director’s lawyer wants to resolve the matter so that he will no longer be a fugitive of the United States.

 RELATED POSTS BY THE INQUISITR